 Abandoned: 25th June 1990

 The Slovenian tricolour originates in 1848 movements.
-Slovenian freedom fighters used (also in the middle of tricolour) Triglav and waves symbol between letters OF, that was also set in the flag, sometimes on the red star.
+The star is inscribed in a circle centered in the centre of the flag with diameter 2/3 of the flag width.
+Slovenian freedom fighters used (also in the middle of tricolour) Triglav and waves symbol between letters OF, that was also set in the flag, sometimes with the red star.
 Coat of arms: Argent, triple peak azure and three wavy bars of the first underneath.
 Surrounded with a wreath of wheat and linden with a red band and a red five pointed star above.

 Serbia, People's Republic, 1945 – 1963, Socialist Republic, 1963 – 1991